telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 * `/wrappers` - includes the server-side wrappers.
 As it is necessary for the Telerik UI for ASP.NET MVC, UI for JSP or UI for PHP distributions only, the folder is available in the commercial packages of these versions.
 * `changelog.html` - provides the Kendo UI release notes

-### Step 2: Add CSS and JavaScript References
+### Add CSS and JavaScript References

 To use Kendo UI in your project, you need to include the required JavaScript and CSS files.

-**Step 1:** Extract the `/js` and `/styles` directories from the bundle archive and copy them to your web application root directory.
+**Step 1** Extract the `/js` and `/styles` directories from the bundle archive and copy them to your web application root directory.
-**Step 2:** Include the Kendo UI JavaScript and CSS files in the `head` tag of your HTML document.
+**Step 2** Include the Kendo UI JavaScript and CSS files in the `head` tag of your HTML document.
 Make sure the common CSS file is registered before the theme CSS file.

 ###### Example